Miffyli/ToriLLE/docs/envs.md

 # envs

-ToriLLE comes with several pre-defined OpenAI Gym environments, which can be used as a (almost) drop-in replacements to e.g. Atari environments.
+ToriLLE comes with OpenAI Gym environment and several pre-defined tasks, which can be used as a (almost) drop-in replacements to e.g. Atari environments.

 Limitations: